 Tips:

-- Use Beat/taxi rather than walking far distances alone
+- Use Beat/taxi for longer distances rather than walking through quiet areas alone

 Solo Female Travel in Athens#